PatrikAarnivaara/border-crossing/README.md

-# Border Crossing - Bokeh graph
+# Border Crossings

-Graph of border crossings and money remittance
+Graph of border crossings and money transfers.

 ## General info
 Graph of border crossings between US and Mexico between 2011-2019.
 People crossing border to US from Mexico and money remittance from US to Mexico.
 Datasets(add sources...)